01binary/zeroweb/src/articles/inverse-kinematics.md

   pose<sub>n</sub> = forwardKinematics(joints<sub>n</sub>)

-3. Compute the *error* by using a *gradient equation*: the difference in end-effector pose divided by the difference in joint angles:
+3. Compute the *error* by using a *gradient equation*: the difference in end-effector poses divided by the difference in joint angles:

   error = (pose<sub>n</sub> - pose<sub>n - 1</sub>) / Δ

-  This value is used as a weight to pull the joint variable in the direction that moves the end-effector closer to the goal.
+  This *signed* value is used as a weight to pull the joint variable in the direction (`+`/`-`) that moves the end-effector closer to the goal.

-  The sign is the direction of the pull, and the magnitude is the influence of this variable on the end-effector.
-If your joint variable was in *radians*, the *error* would be *meters per radian*.
+  Dividing by Δ re-maps the error from world space (since this value comes from subtracting end-effector poses) to joint space, where it's now expressed in *joint units* and can be used to do *steering*.

-4. Add the *error* scaled by the joint influence on the end-effector and a *damping* factor to the joint variable:
+4. Add the *error* scaled by a *damping* factor to the joint variable:

-  joints<sub>n, j</sub> = joints<sub>n - 1, j</sub> + error &times; DAMPING
+  joints<sub>n, j</sub> = joints<sub>n - 1, j</sub> + error &times; damping

-  If the *error* is in meters per radian, the damping factor is how many radians to "steer" toward the goal each iteration.
+ The damping factor is how many joint units to "steer" toward the goal each iteration.
 A large damping factor may result in over-steering and missing the goal while a small damping factor will make the journey longer than necessary.

 The same *gradient* strategy is [used by bacteria to navigate](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3320702) and can be visualized as a rise-over-run *descent* down a *slope*: